spham395/05-Python-Programming/functions/closures-iterators-and-generators.md

 StopIteration
 ```

 As we learned in the Data Types lecture... xrange\(\) loads one at a time.
 The yrange\(\) class here does the same thing.
-There is lists, tuples, etc loaded up.
-Instead, we deal with two variables... i and n.
+There are lists, tuples, etc... loaded up.
+Instead, we deal with two variables: i and n.

 ## Generators